Finding critical points using improved scaling Ansaetze: Examples

 \subsection{BKT transition}

-To finish our series of numerical test we consider the example of the extremely severe case of BKT transition.
+To finish our series of numerical test we consider the example of a BKT transition.
 In such a transition the gap opens up so slowly (remind $\Delta\sim\xi^{-1}\sim\exp\left(-at^{-\sigma}\right)$) that the PRG method is practically not applicable.
-As an example of BKT transition we consider the spin-1/2 Heisenberg model with frustration due to next-to-nearest neighbors interaction: The model is equivalent to a 2-legs zigzag ladder with $L/2$ rungs.
+As an example of BKT transition we consider the spin-1/2 Heisenberg model with frustration due to next-to-nearest neighbors interaction:

+The model is equivalent to a 2-legs zigzag ladder with $L/2$ rungs.
 We will also fix $J_{1}=1$ for clarity.
 The model is gapless for $J_{2}<J_{2c}$ while it has a doubly degenerate ground state for $J_{2}>J_{2c}$.
-The best estimate for the critical point was done by Okamoto and Nomura in \cite{okamoto92} using a model-specific crossing method which requires the computations of highly excited states.
-They found $J_{2c}=0.2411\pm0.0001$.
-The role of the parameter $g$ is taken here by $J_{2}$ while the perturbation operator is given by $b_{L}=\langle\vec{S_{j}}\cdot\vec{S}_{j+2}\rangle$.
-The numerical calculations were done using ladders with PBC and up to $L/2=16$ rungs, an effective $\delta L=4$, and $1024$ DMRG states.
-We now pass to examine the different methods.
-As already mentioned the PRG is not feasible because of the extremely slow opening of the gap.
-The FSCM also fails as it turns out to be impossible to find a real solution to the FSCM equation.
-Instead the HCM results in a nice pseudo-critical sequence converging with a shift exponent close to one.
-The resulting sequence is plotted in Figure \ref{fig:homBKT}.
-A linear fit including all points from $L=12$ to $L=32$ gives $J_{2c}=0.242\pm0.006$ while excluding the point at $L=12$ we obtain a more precise value $J_{2c}=0.2553\pm0.0008$ although larger than the one reported in \cite{okamoto92}.
+The most precise estimate for the critical point was done by Okamoto and Nomura in \cite{okamoto92} using a model-specific method where the crossing points are determined by the coincidence of the gaps in the singlet and the triplet sectors.
+They found $J_{2c}=0.2411\pm0.0001$, which sets the ``accepted value'' to date.
+The role of the parameter $g$ is played here by $J_{2}$ while the perturbation operator is given by $b_{L}=\langle\vec{S_{j}}\cdot\vec{S}_{j+2}\rangle$.
+The numerical calculations were done using ladders with PBC and up to $L/2=13$ rungs, an effective $\delta L=2$, and a number of DMRG states large enough to guarantee an exact value of the ground state energy up machine precision.
+Here we have chosen to determine adaptively the mesh of values for $J_{2}$ in order to detect the zero-crossing points with the best precision.